Can Allergies Feel Like the Flu?

 • Fatigue

-Differing Symptoms
+Flu vs. Allergies: Differing Symptoms

-The only way to truly know what’s causing your symptoms is to visit a trained medical provider, who will be able to evaluate your condition and provide you with an accurate diagnosis.
-With that being said, there are a few key differences between allergy and flu symptoms that can make it easier to distinguish between the two conditions:
+The only way to truly know what’s causing your symptoms is to visit a trained medical provider, who will be able to evaluate your condition and supply you with an accurate diagnosis.
+With that being said, there are a few key differences between allergy symptoms and flu symptoms that can make it easier to distinguish between the two conditions:

 • Fever – If your temperature is higher than normal, you probably have the flu or something else, since allergies typically don’t cause a fever.